Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 # Welcome to the Leiden Cell Observatory

-Welcome to the Leiden Cell Observatory Documentation.
+Welcome to the Leiden Cell Observatory Wiki.
 This documentation provides information about the facility's microscopes, image analysis workflows, and image data management with OMERO.

 For general information please visit our website [Cell Observatory](https://www.universiteitleiden.nl/en/science/cell-observatory)